 Moreover, we call $\bphi_U$ \defstil{uniformly distributed} if all entries of $Z_U$ agree.
 That is, for all $W\in\SYT(\lambda)$ we have

-Before the application of the Novelli--Pak--Stoyanovskii algorithm every entry has a distance to the top left corner.
-Summing up these distances over all tabloids we define the \defstil{total initial height} of the entry $b$ as
+Before the application of the Novelli--Pak--Stoyanovskii algorithm every entry has a distance from the top left corner.
+Summing up these distances over all tableaux we define the \defstil{total initial height} of the entry $b$ as

-After the application the entry has taken its terminal position in a standard Young tableau with a (different) distance to the top left corner.
-Summing up these distances over all initial tabloids we define the \defstil{total terminal height} of the entry $b$ as
+After the application the entry has taken its terminal position in a standard Young tableau with a (different) distance from the top left corner.
+Summing up these distances over all initial tableaux we define the \defstil{total terminal height} of the entry $b$ as

 \end{defn}